 These are the Cheapest Countries to Study and Work Abroad

 - Germany: this country takes the top on our list of the top 10 cheapest countries due to its no tuition payment for undergraduates and PhD courses.
 Germany’s no tuition in some of its states has pushed the country forward to be on the hot list of study abroad options, coupled with its high quality of education, low cost of living and also the student-friendly environment.
 Many international students are allowed to work and study in Germany provided they have fulfilled some of the working conditions required by the country.
 Germany also does not restrict its students on where to work as students are allowed to choose from the different work options made available to them.
 International students who may wish to work in Germany are allowed to work for a duration of 90 days in a full year and the wages are paid at an hourly rate.
+You can also apply for scholarship in Germany as an international students.

 - Poland: is one of the affordable places to study in Europe, the country is also home to some of the oldest institutions and has an excellent educational system.
 The general cost of living in this country is also affordable and students can make do with their expenses by getting part-time employment while they study in the country.
 Poland permits international students to work for a period of 20 hours each week when on school sessions and full time when on school breaks provided a student work permit is already issued.